Law Clerk Program

 - Courts Administration Service - www.cas-satj.gc.ca

-Candidates should consult the law society of the jurisdiction in which they intend to practice, about whether a clerkship at the CMACC constitutes part or all of their articling requirements.
-Admission to the Bar in any jurisdiction is NOT a requirement for the position.
+Certain law societies recognize the law clerkship as fulfilling all or part of their articling requirements.
+Candidates should verify this with the law society of the jurisdiction in which they will seek admission to practice.
+Being called to the Bar in any jurisdiction is NOT a requirement for the positions.

 The CMACC does not require that clerks take any particular courses.
 However, given the jurisdiction of the Court, it is helpful to have taken a range of first year and upper-year courses in the fields of Criminal Law and/or Military Law.

-Although you are required to upload your undergraduate/graduate transcripts in the online application, your law school transcripts MUST be forwarded to us directly by the University Registrar, at the following address:
+You can upload your undergraduate/graduate transcripts in the online application.
+However, your law school transcript MUST be forwarded to us directly by the University Registrar, at the following address:

 CAS - 7th floor